ShubhojitBhattacharjee/email-send-receive/README.md

     3. In the project root, execute following commands
         1. To install all the packages - npm install
         2. To run the tests
-		- locate the file protractor.conf.js under the project root folder and update params.use1 and params.user2 values with first and second email id and respective passwords
+		- locate the file protractor.conf.js under the project root folder and update value of params.user1 and params.user2 values with first and second Gmail id and respective passwords
 		- npm run e2e